-■ Brief perso ■ Brief personal history April 1981 Joined DENSO CORPORATION June 2008 Executive Director, DENSO CORPORATION June 2014 Senior Executive Director, DENSO CORPORATION June 2015 President & CEO, DENSO CORPORATION (current position) ■ Number of ■ Number of the Company's shares owned 30,600 ■ Years of in ■ Years of incumbency 5

-■ Reason for having appointed him as a Member of the Board

-After joining the Company, Koji Arima engaged in production promotion departments and the electric component business.
+Brief personal history April 1981 Joined DENSO CORPORATION June 2008 Executive Director, DENSO CORPORATION June 2014 Senior Executive Director, DENSO CORPORATION June 2015 President & CEO, DENSO CORPORATION (current position) Number of th ne Company's shares owned 30,600 Years of incu mbency 5 aving appointed him as a Member of the Board After joining the Company, Koji Arima engaged in production promotion departments and the electric component business.
 After having served as the President of a locally incorporated company in Italy from October 2005, he was assigned to the Electric Component Business Group from June 2009 and was in charge of the production promotion departments from June 2012.
 He has been serving as the President & CEO (current position) since June 2015.
-The Company has appointed him as a nominee for a Member of the Board in the expectation that his excellent management prowess and leadership will continue to be applied in the Company's management.
+The Company has appointed him as a nominee for a Member of the Board in the Board in the expectation that his excellent management prowess and leadership will continue to be applied in the Compa any's management.